Colimit-Based Composition of High-Level Computing Devices: Implementation

-The implementation of pushout and coproduct over $\code{Fin}$ forms the basis on which the category of computons is implemented upon.
-A computon object $\lambda$ is particularly a record with 15 fields, holding the cardinalities of $U$, $P$, $I$, $O$ and $\Sigma$ as well as the total functions $s$, $t$, $\sigma$, $\tau$, $c$, $r$ and $f$ (see Appendix \ref{app:code}).
+The implementation of pushout and coproduct over $\code{Fin}$ forms the basis on which the notion of a category of computons is implemented upon.
+A computon object $\lambda$ is particularly a record with 15 fields, holding the cardinalities of $U$, $P$, $I$, $O$ and $\underline{n}$ as well as the total functions $s$, $t$, $\sigma$, $\tau$, $c$, $r$ and $f$.
 The cardinality of $B$ is not needed since we use the $\code{String}$ type to represent computing devices.
 Accordingly, ${f\colon O\to B}$ is an Idris function ${\code{Fin o}\to \code{String}}$, where $\code{o}$ is the cardinality of $O$.
-In addition to the components from Definition \ref{def:computon}, the \code{Computon} record includes fields to prove the non-emptiness of $P$ and $\Sigma$.
-By the definition of $\code{Fin n}$ types, having ${n>0}$ entails that the number $0$ is always included.
-Proofs of surjectivity for $\sigma$, $\tau$ and $r$ are not required within the \code{Computon} record since we only deal with the leaves of sound computons (i.e., primitives and trivials).
-Such proofs are just needed for the record representing primitive computons, which in addition requires proofs of injectivity for $s$ and $t$ and proofs that $|U|=1$ and ${P\cong I\sqcup O}$.\footnote{If $\code{Fin p}$, $\code{Fin i}$ and $\code{Fin o}$ are the types representing the finite sets $P$, $I$ and $O$ of a primitive computon $\lambda$, $P\cong I\sqcup O$ reduces to verifying $\code{p=i+o}$.} The record representing trivial computons does not require surjectivity proofs at all, since such a property holds directly from Definition \ref{def:trivial-computon}.
+In addition to the components from Definition \ref{def:computon}, the \code{Computon} record includes fields to prove the non-emptiness of $P$ and $\underline{n}$.
+By the definition of a $\code{Fin n}$ type, having ${n>0}$ entails that the number $0$ is always included.
+Proofs of surjectivity for $\sigma$, $\tau$ and $r$ are not required within the \code{Computon} record since we only deal primitives and trivials explicitly from which composites are built.
+Thus, such proofs are just needed for the record representing primitive computons, which in addition requires proofs of injectivity for $s$ and $t$ and proofs that $|U|=1$ and ${P\cong I\sqcup O}$.\footnote{If $\code{Fin p}$, $\code{Fin i}$ and $\code{Fin o}$ are the types representing the finite sets $P$, $I$ and $O$ of a primitive computon $\lambda$, $P\cong I\sqcup O$ reduces to verifying $\code{p=i+o}$.} The record representing trivial computons does not require surjectivity proofs at all, since such a property holds directly from Definition \ref{def:trivial-computon}.
 In this case, it is sufficient to keep fields for the proofs of ${|U|=|I|=|O|=0}$.